dladams/dunerun/README.md

 After the above setup, the dunerun commands are available.
 For information about dunerun:
 <pre>
 [dladams@jupyter-dladams console]$ dunerunHelp
-This is dunerun version 1.0.6
+This is dunerun version 1.0.7

-It provides the following commands:
+It provides the following commands: dunerunHelp - This message. dunerunVersion - Show the installed version of dunerun.
   dune-run: Run a command in dune environments.
   dune-timeout: Run command with a timeout.
 Use option -h for help with any of these.

-The following classes are provided in python modkle dunerun:
+The following classes are provided in python module dunerun:
   DuneRun: Run a command in dune environments.
 </pre>
 To learn more about the command *dune-run*, use the -h option: